lincalvin76/Platformer-Game/README.md

 This project is complete and will not be worked on any further 🙅

+## <ins>Controls</ins>
+Left + Right Arrow Keys to move left and right
+Up Arrow to enter doors
+Spacebar to jump
+Spacebar mid-air to double jump
+Esc to end program

 ## <ins>Credits</ins>
 - "techwithtim" for their basic movement code tutorial
 - "Pixel Frog" for **MOST** of their assets on itch.io (Pill and Door assets were made by myself)